 Gareth is a qualified solicitor and was previously a partner at law firm Pinsent Masons LLP, where he held both the positions of Global Head of Corporate and International Development Partner.
 He is currently a strategic consultant and an Executive Director of London Bridge Capital Limited, an FCA authorised corporate finance boutique.
-He has significant public markets experience and is Chairman of Nightcap plc, and a non-executive director on the Board of Cornerstone FS plc, all of which are admitted to trading on the AIM market of the London Stock Exchange.
+He has significant public markets experience and is Chairman of Nightcap plc, and Chairman of the Board of Cornerstone FS plc, all of which are admitted to trading on the AIM market of the London Stock Exchange.